yangzhangs/ase2022-UPDBD/README.md

 ## Scripts
 We implement the prediction models using R with the [caret](http://topepo.github.io/caret/index.html) package.

-- Implementation details of prediction models
+- Implementation details of prediction models: see *prediction_models.md*
-  - see *prediction_models.md*

-- Scripts for prediction modeling
+- Scripts for prediction modeling: see *scripts_for_modelling.R*
-  - see *scripts_for_modelling.R*

-- Optimal parameters settings of prediction models
+- Optimal parameters settings of prediction models: see *optimal_parameters.md*
-  - see *optimal_parameters.md*

 - Methods used in our feature analysis
   - VARCLUS clustering analysis (*varclus* in *Hmisc* package)